0xZhiyuan99/Panda/README.md

-                        App ID of the smart contract -ia, --include-app    Take the signature validator into consideration -ls, --load-state     Load the global state of the validator from the blockchain -v, --version         show program's version number and exit -db, --debug          Display debug information
+                        App ID of the smart contract -ia, --include-app    Take the signature validator into consideration -ls, --load-state     Load the global state of the validator from the blockchain -bp, --bypass-validator
+                        Bypass the validator if there is no constraint on OnCompletion -v, --version         show program's version number and exit -db, --debug          Display debug information
   -sl, --silent         Do not display any information